What is Malaria?

 How does it spread?

 Malaria is spread by the bite of an infective female Anopheline mosquito.
-The parasite enters the human body while the mosquito is sucking blood.
+The parasite enters the human body while the infected mosquito is sucking blood.
+Malaria is not transmitted from person to person.
+However, malaria can be transmitted through contaminated blood or blood product transfusion, organ transplant, or shared needles or syringes.
+Malaria may also be transmitted from a mother to her foetus/newborn baby before or during delivery.

 How can you prevent it?

-Avoiding the bite of mosquito is the first line and the best defence against contracting malaria.
+Avoiding the bite of mosquito is the first line and the best defense against contracting malaria.
 You can take the following precautions in preventing mosquito bites:

 - Rest in air-conditioned or well-screened rooms;